We Rise to Resist: Voices from a New Era in Women's Political Action

 Author Information

 Paula vW.
 Dáil is an emerita research professor in social welfare and public policy.
-Widely published in the social sciences, she is a political activist, former journalist, and award-winning non-fiction writer.
+Widely published in the social sciences, she is a political activist, former journalist, and award-winning nonfiction writer.
 She lives in the Lower Wisconsin River Valley of Southwestern Wisconsin.
-Betty L. Wells is a professor of sociology and extension sociologist at Iowa State University.
-She incorporates various feminist perspectives into her teaching about diversity and sustainability, and is a founding member of the Women’s Food and Agriculture Network.
+Betty L. Wells is a professor of sociology and extension sociologist at Iowa State University, where she focuses on issues of sustainability and diversity.
+She is a founding member of the Women’s Food and Agriculture Network.
 She lives in Ames, Iowa.

 Tab Content 6